Society of Antiquaries of Newcastle upon Tyne

 The Society of Antiquaries of Newcastle upon Tyne, the oldest provincial antiquarian society in England, was founded in 1813.
 It is a registered charity under English law.

-It has had a long-standing interest in the archaeology of the north-east of England, particularly of Hadrian's Wall, but also covering prehistoric and medieval periods, as well as industrial archaeology.
+It has had a long-standing interest in the archaeology of the North East of England, particularly of Hadrian's Wall, but also covering prehistoric and medieval periods, as well as industrial archaeology.
 It has also maintained an interest in the traditional music of the north-east of England, and particularly the Northumbrian smallpipes.

 The Society maintains several important collections.
 Its archaeological collection is held at the Great North Museum; its bagpipe collection, based on the collection assembled by William Cocks, is held in the Morpeth Chantry Bagpipe Museum; its collection of manuscripts is held at the Northumberland Record Office.
 Its journal is Archaeologia Aeliana, first published in 1822, and now published annually.
 The Great North Museum is also home to the Society's library, holding over 30,000 books, with a particular focus on local history and Roman Britain.
 Until 2013, the Society managed Newcastle Castle Keep and Black Gate, having leased the Keep in 1848 and the Gate in 1883 from the City, where they kept their library and, until 1960 when they were moved to the Museum of Antiquities, their collection of artefacts.
+The collection is now in the Great North Museum: Hancock in Newcastle upon Tyne.

 Since 1886 the society, along with its sister society The Cumberland and Westmorland Antiquarian and Archaeological Society, has organised the Hadrian's Wall Pilgrimage.

 Membership

 Membership of the society is open to anyone with an interest in history and archaeology, and provides access to monthly lectures as well as to the journal.
 A discounted student membership is also offered, running September to August to match the academic year.
 As of 2019, the Society has over 700 members.

 A number of notable figures involved with the archaeology and history of northern England have held memberships of the Society, such as John Collingwood Bruce, John Clayton and Ian Richmond.
+Bridget Atkinson was made the Society's first honorary member in 1813, for her extensive coin collection and made donations to the societies collections.